 - Extravasation of calcium chloride solution may cause tissue necrosis. - Because of the risk of medication error, if calcium chloride is stocked, consider limiting to 1 amp per medication kit to avoid accidental overdose.
-Calcium gluconate solution will require 3 amp supply for equivalent dose. - Must give in separate line from IV sodium bicarb to prevent precipitation/formation of calcium carbonate. - In setting of digoxin toxicity, may worsen cardiovascular function.
+Calcium gluconate solution will require 3 amp supply for equivalent dose. - If administering in same IV/IO line with sodium bicarbonate, flush IV/IO line with at least 10 mL of fluid between medications. - In setting of digoxin toxicity, may worsen cardiovascular function.